flavienbwk/reactjs-flask-ldap-boilerplate/README.md

 - Flask-Migrate
 - Flask-SQLAlchemy (PostgreSQL was chosen)
 - [Logging and logs rotation](./api/app/utils/Logger.py#L12)
-- [Choose](./app/app/src/App.js#L64) between sidebar and navbar (or use both !)
+- [Choose](./app/app/src/App.js#L65) between sidebar and navbar (or use both !)
 - Responsive design
+- Production and development builds

 ## API documentation

 I chose to use Swagger to document the API.
-Just run the API following the steps below and browse to [`http://localhost:5000`](http://localhost:5000)
+Run the API following the steps below and go to [`http://localhost:5000`](http://localhost:5000).

 Here you can take a look at the database architecture scheme :